Frequently Asked Questions

 How do I homeschool multiple levels of children?
 I have more than one child and they are all different ages and abilities.
 I only have one computer.

 Thankfully, all the planning has been done for you.
 First, pick a level for each child.
 Then select a program year based on interests.
-It is set up this way so that all of your children can study the same things at the same time, everyone in your family should use the same program year.
+It is set up this way so that all of your children can study the same things at the same time.
+Everyone in your family should use the same program year.
 The program years are split into two levels.
 Level L is the lower level for grade levels one through four.
 Level M is the middle level for grade levels five through eight.
 The high school courses are housed at allinonehighschool.com.
-Prep ahead of time will save you aggravation.
 Look over the curriculum ahead of time to see if you want to print out materials, or borrow books from the library.
 Many families homeschool more than one child with ONLY one computer; while one is doing math on the computer, the others are working on worksheets, reading, chores, correcting yesterday’s work, practicing their instrument(s), cooking/baking or even playing.
 Bible can be completed first thing in the day.
 Later in the school day, the program year materials can be completed together as a unit.
 Most families find that school lasts anywhere from 2-4 hours giving you more time to explore other areas of interest.
 It’s Easy Peasy!

 Here’s Lee’s response to the question, “Can I use EP with only one computer?”